jcavat/angular-tutorial/README.md

 ## Mission for Step 5
 * do routes for `/vendorsdetails` and `/vendorsdetails/:id` in OrderRepositoryService
+* use a VendorDetail class using title, categories and products fields
 * transform the vendors component to use a set of cards
 * create a VendorCard component to add more details on a specifi vendor.
 Use a badge for the sum of commands per vendors and a list of products